binipringle/contracts/_texts/0-outline.md

 ## IIIa Was there an offer?

+Offer and Acceptance: both require assent.
+Two steps:

+1. Did a party make an offer?
+2. Was there acceptance?
+"Manifestation of intent to enter into a bargain on the terms proposed by the offeror."

+Mutuality: No contract is formed unless both parties manifest the willingness to enter into a bargain.

 Did there come a time in the communication between the parties when either party communicated a "willingness to enter into a bargain, so made to justify [a reasonable person in the position of the other party] in understanding that his assent to that bargain is invited and will conclude it"?
 See RST § 24.

+**Hypo** I promise to give you $100 if you give me the apples.
+The whole thing is an offer.
+If

+Rule for offer: An offer is a "manifestation of intent to enter into a bargain made by offeror to offeree."
+No formalities are required.
+May be written or spoken or other conduct.
+May be implied by the facts.
+Offer can be made by the buyer or seller. all that is required are words or conduct that would lead a reasonable person in the shoes of the party to believe a promise has been made.

+Hypos: are these an offer?
+COPY THE THREE HYPOS FROM SLIDES

+HYPOS

+5/20 Rancher stops by to talk to his neigbor.
+Tells neighbbor he's intersted in selling his ranch and asks if neighbor is interested in buying. neighbor says he's interested and he will see if he can find the money.
+Rancher says he'll determine the value of the property andd get back to the neighbor.
+6/13 neighbor calls the rancher to see if he was still selling.
+Rancher replies that he was still selling and that there's just a little delay.
+Says, "don't worry, everything is in order."
+6/17 Rancher sends a letter to the neighhbor and to three other neighbors asking if they'd be intersstedd in buying the ranch.
+The letter details the price and all the terms.
+Did the rancher an offer to the neighbor?
+Did hhe make an offer to the other neighbors?

+This is an advertisement.
+Too many people.

+An advertisement that induces performance can be an offer.

+Hypo: The Gap is putting an ad in the paper that they are selling a sweater

+- Will you sell me your property for $60,000?
+I said yes.
+Seems like no, it's not an offer because it's too vague and doesn't provide enough detail, and isn't a promise.
+- It would not be possible
+-

 **Four factors**